Plan to build 15 new homes in Vermillion County - NewsBreak

 2 Paris men in custody after death investigation

-CORRECTION: An earlier version of this story listed the wrong charges for each defendant.
-The story has been updated to list the correct charges.
 PARIS, Ill.
 (WCIA) — The Illinois State Police on Saturday reported that they arrested two Paris men after conducting an investigation into a death.
-The ISP arrested 20-year-old Preston Wallace for […]
+The ISP arrested 20-year-old Preston Wallace for first-degree murder.
+ISP also arrested Gabriel Wallace for home invasion, aggravated battery, and mob action.
+At around 9...

 Comments / 0